freeCodeCamp/freeCodeCamp/guide/english/java/strings/index.md

    }
 }
 ```
+If you want to print a string with values in Java it is better to use the following:
+   System.out.printf("example text with %s",value); //where value is a parameter

+This uses the StringBuilder Class wich is more efficient for memory.

 #### Comparing Strings
 If you want to compare the value of two String variables, you can't use ==.
 This is due to the fact that this will compare the references of the variables